xinwenfu/GenCyber/FieldTrips/README.md

 <img src="imgs/KubuntuVirtualBox.PNG">

-5. Log into the Kali Linux with the following credentials
+5. Log into the Kali Linux with the following credentials.
    - Username: kali
    - Password: kali
+   - Note: Click Kali on the taskbar if you cannot find it

 <img src="imgs/KubuntuKali.PNG">

 6. Log into the Metasploitable Linux with the following credentials
    - Username: msfadmin
    - Password: msfadmin
+   - Note: Click Metasploitable on the taskbar if you cannot find it

 <img src="imgs/KubuntuMetasploitable.PNG">